Dr. Judith Hubbard (BS Caltech 2005, PhD Harvard University 2011) — publications

 Why subscribe?

 Subscribe to get regular updates when new posts come out — typically every few days, sometimes longer, depending on what earthquakes have been happening.
-All of our new posts (<1 month old) free, because we believe that everyone around the world should have access to the latest information when they are impacted by an earthquake.
+All of our new posts (<1 month old) are free, because we believe that everyone around the world should have access to the latest information when they are impacted by an earthquake.

 Some of our posts contain critical, in-depth analyses of recent earthquake research.
 These posts are permanently free, in order to allow open discussion within the scientific community.